acolinisi/hpsc/README-scs.md

 This window will show output from the Synopsys UART.
 You only need to do this once, and leave it open; when you re-run, it will re-attach to the open session.

+To quit Qemu, issue the command at the monitor prompt (press Enter if no prompt visible):

+    (qemu) quit

 You can also invoke Qemu manually via `sdk/hpsc-sdk-tools/launch-qemu` script, for the command see the `qrun` target in `ssw/Makefile`.